CPunch/openpunk/content/pages/subroutine-magic/index.md

 **HOWEVER** there are still some edgecases that this solution doesn't handle:
 - What if the subroutine has a jump table?
 Think: `JMP [RAX]`, we currently ignore all jumps that aren't immediate, and figuring out the size of a jump table is a whole other problem
+- This solution also assumes that the subroutine is contiguous in memory.
+If the subroutine is split up into multiple sections, this solution will not work.

 While this solution might work for small and simple subroutines, it's not perfect.
 A related field, binary rewriting is famously very hard to get right with a static approach like this.
 If you're interested in learning more about binary rewriting, I was recently recommended [this paper](https://personal.utdallas.edu/~hamlen/bauman18ndss.pdf) which I found very interesting